discordjs/guide/guide/popular-topics/errors.md

 </branch>

 The commonly thrown codes for these errors are:
-- `ECONNRESET` - The connection was forcibly closed by a peer, thrown by the loss of connection to a websocket due to timeout or reboot.
+- `ECONNRESET` - The connection was forcibly closed by a peer, thrown by the loss of connection to a WebSocket due to timeout or reboot.
 - `ETIMEDOUT` - A connect or send request failed because the receiving party did not respond after some time.
 - `EPIPE` - The remote side of the stream being written to has been closed.
-- `ENOTFOUND` - The domain being accessed is unavailable, usually caused by a lack of internet, can be thrown by the websocket and http API.
+- `ENOTFOUND` - The domain being accessed is unavailable, usually caused by a lack of internet, can be thrown by the WebSocket and HTTP API.
 - `ECONNREFUSED` - The target machine refused the connection; check your ports and firewall.

 ## How to diagnose API errors